theophile-gousselot/execution-integrity-down-to-control-signals/README.md

 I shoud do this:
 - image of CFG: Dhrystone CFG (Control Flow Graph) first and last instruction nodes are at the right
+- include cfi_riscv_equation in repo! to explains python codes

 ## Getting Started